abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/aws/aws-nginx-ingress-controller.md

 kubectl get issuer -n abcdesktop
 ```

-The output looks similar to the following
+The output looks similar to the following:

 ```
 NAME                READY   AGE
 letsencrypt-nginx   True    7s
 ```

-Next, configure each nginx ingress resource to use TLS.
-Open the previous `abcdesktop_host.yaml` manifest you created previously for the route application, add the `annotations` and `tls` sections shown below, and save the `abcdesktop_host.yaml` file : You can also add dedicated `nginx.ingress.kubernetes.io` annotations to increase default timeout values.
-Replace `hello.aws.pepins.net` by own FQDN
+Next, configure the NGINX ingress resource to use TLS.
+Open the `abcdesktop_host.yaml` manifest, add the `annotations` and `tls` sections shown below, and save the file.
+You can also add `nginx.ingress.kubernetes.io` annotations to increase default timeout values.
+Replace `hello.aws.pepins.net` with your own FQDN:

 ```
 apiVersion: networking.k8s.io/v1